raspberrypi/picotool/README.md

 ## encrypt

 `encrypt` allows you to encrypt and sign a binary for use on the RP2350.
-By default, it will sign the encrypted binary, but that can be configured similarly to `picotool sign`.
+By default, it will sign the encrypted binary, but that can be configured similarly to `picotool seal`.

 The encrypted binary will have the following structure: